moloruntomiwa31/framez-hngStage4/README.md

 ## Features

 - User authentication (sign-up, login, logout)
-- Create and share posts
+- Create and share posts with text and/or images
-- View feed of all posts
+- View feed of all posts (most recent first)
-- User profile with personal posts
+- User profile with avatar, info, and personal posts
+- Real-time data sync

 ## Setup